Dr Alex Louise Pearl

 From 2023 to 2025 I completed an ESRC Postdoctoral Fellowship in the School of Law which focused upon achieving academic, policy and real-world impact to improve financial inclusion and wellbeing outcomes for disabled people in the community.

 My PhD research involved a sociolegal examination of how support can help mitigate the legal, policy and practical challenges facing adults with cognitive impairments in managing their financial lives.
-Developing a novel approach to capability theory, I worked with disabled people, leading support provider organisations and the banking sector to explore the impact of diverse and overlapping spheres of legal and policy regulation on the financial experiences of disabled people.
-My research addresses issues around mental capacity law, support provision, financial inclusion, the social care and benefits system, equality and non-discrimination law, access to banking and the operation of contractual relations.
+My work addresses issues around accessibility, mental capacity law, support provision, financial inclusion, the social care and benefits systems, equality and non-discrimination law, access to banking and capability theory.

-As a disability researcher and activist, I am very interested in engaged sociolegal disability research.
-I am part of the Executive Committee within the Centre for Disability Studies at Leeds University and I am actively involved in the Centre for Law and Social Justice within the School of Law.
-I am also involved in the ‘U-Lead East Asia Disability Rights Forum Project’ alongside Professor Anna Lawson FBA, FAcSS, Visiting Professor Stephen Hallett and several human rights-focused disabled people’s organisations.
-I am a co-editor of the forthcoming U-Lead book, due for publication in 2026.
+I am very interested in engaged sociolegal disability research.
+I have served as part of the Executive Committee within the Centre for Disability Studies at Leeds University and I am involved in the Centre for Law and Social Justice within the School of Law.

 Responsibilities